 As a meeting planner, you are trying to make everything perfect for your events, and food is the scariest thing to pick out!
-In today’s world, there are so many restrictions: allergies, life style choices, cultural and religious dietary restrictions.
+In today’s world, there are so many restrictions: allergies, lifestyle choices, cultural and religious dietary restrictions.
 It’s a nightmare!
-If there is one thing an event planner wants to make memorable at corporate events and incentive travel excursions, it’s the cuisine, especially when travelling international!
+If there is one thing an event planner wants to make memorable at corporate events and incentive travel excursions, it’s the cuisine, especially when traveling internationally!

 Breakfast and lunch are usually the easiest meals to pick.
 Stay with American breakfasts and keep them buffet-style, if possible.
 This allows everyone to pick out something they are comfortable with and know they will enjoy.
 The last thing you want is someone coming to you first thing in the morning, before you had a chance to finish your coffee, complaining that there is nothing for them to eat.
 It won’t be easy to recover from unless you can whip something up real quick.

 For lunch, I always go for something café-style.
 Light, but just enough to hold you over until our feast at dinner.
 It’s hard to go wrong with making your own sandwiches with sides like fruit bowls and local dishes.
 This will give people the opportunity to taste the local gastronomy without being forced to do so.
 I personally am more apt to try a bit of something in this setting over ordering it off a menu and being disappointed that it was the worst decision of my life.